 Payment Options if You Owe the IRS

-The IRS will work with you if you can't immediately pay in full
+The IRS will work with you if you simply cannot pay in full

 How Much Do You Owe?